2019ChenGong/DPImageBench/README.md

   | DP-LDM            | [\[2305.15759\] Differentially Private Latent Diffusion Models (arxiv.org)](https://arxiv.org/abs/2302.13861)            |
   | DP-Promise       | [\[UESNIX Security 2024\] DP-promise: Differentially Private Diffusion Probabilistic Models for Image Synthesis](https://www.usenix.org/conference/usenixsecurity24/presentation/wang-haichen) |
   | PrivImage       | [\[UESNIX Security 2024\] PrivImage: Differentially Private Synthetic Image Generation using Diffusion Models with Semantic-Aware Pretraining](https://www.usenix.org/conference/usenixsecurity24/presentation/li-kecen) |

+## 3. Repo Contents

+Below is the directory structure of the DPImageBench project, which encapsulates its three core functionalities within the watermark/, visualize/, and evaluation/ directories.
+To facilitate user understanding and demonstrate the toolkit's ease of use, we provide a variety of test cases.
+The test code can be found in the test/ directory.

 ```plaintext